oto-gitops-oneshot/.github/profile/README.md

 Update list elements 3 and 8 with the id associated with the ibmEntitlementKey.
 If you used a different name, this name field would also need to be updated.
 (Hint: this field is found in line 10 of each file)

-Finally, update list elements 5 and 9 with the LDAP admin and config passwords created in the previous section.
+Update list elements 5 and 9 with the LDAP admin and config passwords created in the previous section.
 It should be fairly straighforward to conclude as to what this procedure entails.

 Finally, modify the serviceUrl field in the **"cluster-secret-store.yaml"** file found in **"instances/external-secrets-instance/overlays/default/"** directory to coincide with the public endpoint of your secrets manager (vault) instance you noted down in the previous section.
 Please refer to the image below.